 After the installation process, the reduced pressure zone device installed on plumbing systems requires regular tests by certified plumbers.
 Illinois water protection codes state that RPZ valves must be tested at least once every year.
 These tests are essential as they ensure that the valves are operating efficiently to protect the city water supply and drinking water from contaminants.

-A certified assembly tester should only do the RPZ testing process using a properly calibrated tool.
+Only a certified assembly tester should perform the RPZ backflow preventer test, using a properly calibrated tool.
 Testing procedures may vary from state to state, but it must comply with the Department of Health and Illinois Plumbing Codes.
 Building maintenance workers, contractors, and plumbers use RPZ testers to measure the pressure difference between two points.

 Before beginning the test process, contractors must: